 Where can I find more information?

-The Scottish Government has published a list of questions and answers in relation to the Scottish bonus payment.
+The Scottish Government has published a detailed list of questions and answers in relation to the Scottish bonus payment.